 This year, the choir has performed a number of pieces at Heavitree Park.
 They sang a number of songs including some traditional carols and Xmas songs.
 They had a small group of Year 6 children singing in trios and quartets as well as another 60 children singing!
 The event was supported extremely well and a huge round of applause was given!
 The choir were also invited to perform at a local residential care home and they certainly enjoyed the experience of singing 'Jingle Bells' with their audience.

-We are very excited to be holding two evenings of instrumental playing next month.
-Every child, who has lessons with a peripatetic teacher in school, has been asked if they would like to perform at our concert.
-Look out for the dates shortly!
+We were very excited to hold two evenings of instrumental playing in January.
+Every child, who has lessons with a peripatetic teacher in school, was asked if they would like to perform at our concert.